jeffersonheard/jeffersonheard-src/content/post/lemongrass-curry-soup.md

 - experiments
 ---

 I was going for something Thai-ish without following any particular recipe.
 What I came out with was pretty incredible.
+A lot like Tom Kha, but not exactly.
 Use a fairly light vegetable broth for this recipe: either a miso broth or I use the Swanson's organic vegetable broth.
 The taste of this one is at once hearty and very very full of Spring.
 The whole thing took about 35 minutes from start to finish.

 - 1 tbl massaman curry paste or 1/2tbl red curry paste
 - 2 tbl olive oil